 However, repeating the memory only within the early days that the information is acquired won’t help you remember it in the long term because your memory hasn’t decayed much in those periods.

-Hence, for spaced repetition to work, you should repeat it several times but make sure to put enough spacing in between each reinforcement for you to remember better.
+Hence, for spaced repetition to work, you should repeat it several times but make sure to put enough spacing between each reinforcement for you to remember better.